 Having a baby is usually a joyous occasion.
 It’s also an expensive one.
 In addition to the costs of preparing for and delivering a baby, new parents typically need time away from work.

-Currently, under the Family Medical Leave Act (FMLA), employers must let new parents take up to 12 weeks off and guarantee their jobs once they return.
+Currently, under the Family and Medical Leave Act (FMLA), employers must let new parents take up to 12 weeks off and guarantee their jobs once they return.

 But the law doesn’t require employers to pay for that time off.
 Although political changes may someday result in federal mandates for paid parental leave, most new parents have to absorb the lost income on their own.

 Some employers provide paid time off for new parents, either because it’s mandated by their state or as a company benefit.
 Paid family leave programs exist in:

 A WorldatWork survey shows about 52 percent of employers offered paid family leave.
 But only 16 percent of all U.S. workers employed in the private sector were covered by a paid family leave policy in 2018, according to the Bureau of Labor Statistics.